yottapanda/website/content/posts/outdated-ai.md

 ## Alembic

 I came across a tool called Alembic.
-It appears to be the standard choice for handling database migrations in Python, like the DotNet Entity Framework might be for C#.
+It appears to be the standard choice for handling database migrations in Python, like the .Net Entity Framework might be for C#.
 Unfortunately, the app was using raw SQL with `pymysql`, the low-level database driver for MySQL databases.
 We'd be missing out on half of Alembic's functionality if we stuck with what we had.
 Thankfully, we had a single file with all the database queries written in raw SQL and there wasn't that many.